A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part III: crystals and local finite -bases

 Consider a global embedding $Y^\s$ of $X^\s$ with logarithmic divided power envelope denoted $T^\s$.
-In this situation we may define the category of module with quasi-nilpotent integrable connection over $T_k^\s$ as in \ref{defnablamod}.
-This category will sometimes be denoted $\nabla\hbox{-}Mod^{pd}_k(X^\s,Y^\s)$ instead of $\nabla\hbox{-}Mod(T_k^\s)$ in order to emphasize the dependance in $Y^\s$.
-We also denote $\nabla\hbox{-}Mod^{pd}_.(X^\s,Y^\s)$ the category obtained by letting $k$ vary.
-Note that these categories are clearly abelian.
+In this situation, we may define the category of module with quasi-nilpotent integrable connection over $T_k^\s$ as in Def. \ref{defnablamod}.
+Let us denote $\nabla\hbox{-}Mod^{pd}_.(X^\s,Y^\s)$ the category obtained by letting $k$ vary (ie. the category of sections of the cofibered category over $\N$ corresponding to the pseudo-functor defined by $k\mapsto \nabla\hbox{-}Mod^{pd}(X^\s,Y^\s_k)$ and Lem. \ref{functnabla}).
+This category is clearly Abelian.